 Temporary hearing loops

 Hearing loops involve taping a cable to the floor around a seating area.
 We suggest dedicating a couple of rows of seats, or one side of the room to this, as coverage can be affected if an area is too big.
 A microphone is supplied which feeds directly into the loop.
-Find rooms with loops already installed on our room information pages.

 There are a number of options available to help make using computer and IT services more accessible; from screen readers and magnifiers, to voice recognition software.

 The Library and IT Helpdesk or Disability Services (for staff and students) are on hand to offer help and advice.